My Teachers

 Early yoga teachers include (in approximate chronological order) Elena Brower (vinyasa), Tabby Biddle (Phoenix Rising), and Yogi Charu (yoga nidra).
 My life-course was altered when I stumbled on a first edition copy of B. K. S. Iyengar’s Light on Yoga.
 To the countless other yoginis and yogis that I have practiced with and learned from — namaste.

-Ward Kerr gave me my first TM mantra and introduced me to Amma (Mata Amritanandamayi).
+Ward Kerr gave me my first TM mantra and introduced me to “the hugging saint” Amma (Mata Amritanandamayi).
 Rabbi Marcelo Bronstein brought me to Elat Chayyim for the first time for my first Jewish silent retreat, led by Sylvia Boorstein.
 That place and those practices would become exceptionally important aspects of my life.
-There I would meet dozens of fellow soul-travelers, and several root teachers, first and foremost, Reb Zalman Schachter-Shalomi.
+There I would meet dozens of fellow soul-travelers, several root teachers, and experience my first plunges into silence, guided by David and Shoshana Cooper.
+Roshi Barbara Salaam Wegmueller and Anam Thubten guide my heart in sitting practice.

-My early childhood education was fostered by the literally-adjacent Abraham Joshua Heschel School and Congregation B’nai Jeshurun.
-My first Talmud teacher (torah she’be’al’peh a/k/a T.S.B.P. or) Rabbi Dov Lorea impressed my soul with deep kindness, commitment, and care.
+My early childhood education was fostered by the literally back-to-back institutions of the Abraham Joshua Heschel School and Congregation B’nai Jeshurun.
+My first Talmud teacher (torah she’be’al’peh a/k/a T.S.B.P.)
+Rabbi Dov Lorea impressed my soul with his deep kindness, commitment, and care.
 Rabbi J. Rolando (“Roly”) Matalon taught me that rebelliousness and revelation can coexist in a person, and that angels sound like when they chant Torah.
 Judith Tumin housed me when I was a teenage outlaw and handed me the badge “poet.”
 Shoshana Jedwab helped launch me as a songwriter and let me never forget that music is food.
-“Big Al” Rivers made me feel safe and loved and fun and funny.
+“Big Al” Rivers made me feel safe, loved, fun, and funny.

-While I have not studied personally with any of these writers, their books have had a significant impact on my thinking and language: Arnold Mindel (process-oriented psychotherapy), Terry Real (gender and relationships), Neil Postman (media theory), Ken Wilber (integral theory), Nick Walker (neuroqueer theory),
+While I have not studied personally with any of these writers, their books have had a significant impact on my thinking and language: Arnold Mindel (process-oriented psychotherapy), Neil Postman (media theory), Ken Wilber (integral theory), Nick Walker (neuroqueer theory), Annika Harris (consciousness studies), and Alan Watts (religion and mysticism).